Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 Thankfully, I don’t think I will be smote by a bolt of lightning if I write a future blog post that has nothing to do with AI.

-(And I won’t be smote for this one because there are 52 mentions of AI in this blog post.)
+(And I won’t be smote for this one because by my count there are 38 mentions of the word “AI” in this blog post, including the one in this sentence—but please count for yourself, because I am a human that can make mistakes!)

-AI didn’t create our current set of technology—rather, our existing of technology helped us create AI.
+AI didn’t create our current set of technology—rather, our existing technology helped us create AI.

 The introduction of AI is additive, not subtractive, to the existing technology we have.